 Why is breast milk so important?

-A mother's breast milk is the preferred milk for all babies, even the most premature babies.
+A mother's breast milk is the preferred milk for all babies, even the most premature.
 Breast milk contains all the nutrients needed for growth and development.

 Although commercial milk formulas are designed to be close to breast milk, most are based on cow's milk.
 The fats in breast milk are more easily digested.